chadhunter/chadahunter.com-v2/_pages/bio.md

 nav_order: 2
 ---

-Chad is currently the Senior Director, Head of Sustainability at [Aspiration](https://aspiration.com) where he leads the corporate and product sustainability initiatives of the firm.
+Chad is currently the VP of Sustainable Financial Products at [GreenFi](https://greenfi.com) where he leads the corporate and product sustainability initiatives of the firm.
 On the corporate sustainability side, this includes all corporate GHG accounting, target setting, carbon credit procurement, reporting, and risk assessments.
-On the Product side, this includes leading Aspiration's product climate strategy, innovation, and development across their debit card and investment products.
+On the Product side, this includes leading GreenFi's product climate strategy, innovation, and development across their debit card and investment products.

-Prior to his role as Head of Sustainability, Chad started a new business line of B2B2C digital carbon products.
+Prior to his role as VP of Sustainable Financial Products, Chad was Head of Sustainability at GreenFi and had started a new business line of B2B2C digital carbon products for Aspiration (previous brand name before GreenFi).
 Chad owned the P&L, strategy, and overall success of this new business line.

-Before Aspiration, Chad was the CEO & Co-founder of **Carbon Insights** which was acquired by Aspiration and announced in January 2022
+Before GreenFi, Chad was the CEO & Co-founder of **Carbon Insights** which was acquired by Aspiration and announced in January 2022
 ([Press Release](https://www.businesswire.com/news/home/20220112005366/en/Aspiration-Acquires-Carbon-Insights-to-Expand-its-Sustainability-Services-for-Consumers-and-Enterprises/)).